mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 context of a TRemote plugin.
 This is also a very useful application that works reliably and is fun to use.

-Plugin play_stream_cvlc makes use of cvlc.
+This plugin makes use of cvlc.
 You may need to install cvlc via "apt install vlc-nox".

 # Building the plugin